SET001/node_ip_lookup/README.md

 - request-specific logger with formatting and requestID
 - configuration throught env variables

+## Notices
+- to simplify things I only used limited set of data from what ipwhois.io is providing
+- I implemented caching with sqlite in-memory DB to simplify deployment of this app.
+It is possible to implement redis based cache (wich support TTLs out of the box) but that would require additionall steps to prepare deployment infrastructure

 ## Todo
 - [ ] better file structure
 - [ ] validate incoming params